Your website messaging will sound off. Your email marketing won't resonate. Your sales presentations will fall flat.

-For any number of reasons, your ICP is what your inbound marketing efforts should strive to acquire.
+Your ICP is who your inbound marketing efforts should strive to attract.
 They are also the customers you want to delight and retain within your current book of business.

-Knowing who your ICP is can help you set direction as a company and for your team.
+Knowing who your ICP is can help you set direction as a sales or marketing team — and as an entire company.

 If sales isn’t sure whether or not a prospect is the right fit, if you’re considering reworking your website content to attract the right buyer, or you’re looking to improve your customer experience, you can refer back to your ICP to help guide those decisions.

 How is an ICP different from a buyer persona?

 It's easy to confuse an ICP with a buyer persona, and there is some overlap, so let's clear it up.